 The children have been taking part in some exciting challenges which help them to know the joy of writing for meaning and purpose.
 They also help children practice their letter formation in a fun way.
-Wrens and Robins enjoyed writing invitations for their friends to come and visit them in the igloos that they had built and practised writing their name on them.
+Wrens and Robins enjoyed writing invitations for their friends to come to a party in their igloo.
+They carefully practised writing their name on the invitations.
 Poor Mrs Lovewell and Miss Meechan were constantly sent to sleep as children wrote an /n/ or the word 'nap' to send them off to the land of nod- much to the hilarity of our budding writers!
 Notes were written to Magic Mouse and slipped under the mat where he lives.
 If their note had the secret code /m/ on it, then Magic Mouse gave them a magic power- cue more invisible, speedy and superpowered children!
 Wrens and Robins then delighted in creating their own tickets with a /d/ on them to be invited for a drink of squash.
 O's were practised by everyone joining 'Team Octopus' or 'Team Ostrich' for the day and the children wore their /o/ badges with pride!
 We reflected on which team had more or fewer children to tie in with our Maths topic too.
 We also set up a polling booth to vote for our favourite animal, a dog or a cat.
 Everyone chose an animal and wrote its name to cast their vote.
 We carefully counted the votes and announced the winner!

 It's Harvest Time- As the weather started to feel a little more autumnal, it was time to talk about Harvest Festival.
-We learnt about why Christians celebrate Harvest Festival in RE and we have started to sing 'Big, Red Combine Harvester' a school favourite, ready for our Harvest Assembly.
+We learnt about why Christians celebrate Harvest Festival in RE and we have started to sing 'Big, Red Combine Harvester' a school favourite, ready for our visit from Reverend Kathryn next week.
 Do get your children to sing it to you at home complete with all the actions!